ZuhaadRathore/Retention/landing-page/README.md

 ## License

-This landing page is part of the Flash AI project.
+This landing page is part of the Retention project.